-There are around 10,000 bird species worldwide, and an estimated 13% of them are threatened with extinction, with human pressures on their habitats being a significant contributing factor to their decline.
+Of approximately 10,000 bird species worldwide, an estimated 13 percent are threatened with extinction.
+Human pressures on their habitats are a significant contributing factor to their decline.
 Birds aren’t just beautiful to look at; they also play a vital role in the natural world, as part of a complex food chain that includes smaller and larger animals dependent on birds as food sources, venues for seed distribution, and more.
-With vanishing bird species comes growing concern among researchers about the environmental impacts of species loss.
+With vanishing bird species comes growing concern about the environmental impacts of species loss.

 “Just because birds can fly doesn’t mean that every bird can utilize any piece of the puzzle.
 While some birds are generalists, and can thrive in many different habitats, many require very special environmental conditions in order to successfully feed and breed.
 It turns out that one of the special conditions required by many birds is large, unbroken tracts of habitat, especially birds of the grasslands and forest interior,” says Dr. Crain.

-Both women are working with campaigns to preserve greenspace for birds, and to get members of the public involved in citizen science initiatives to connect them with the issue in addition to showing them how they can help.
-It is part of a growing trend in the sciences to work directly with the public through programs intended to show people that you don’t have to be a scientist to do science and contribute to research.
+Both women are working with campaigns to preserve green space for birds, and to involve members of the public in citizen science initiatives which connect them with the issue, in addition to showing how they can help.
+It is part of a growing trend in the sciences to work directly with the public through programs intended to demonstrate that you don’t have to be a scientist to contribute to research.

-Dr. Frankel works with the Urban Oasis program started by Audubon to preserve urban greenspace.
-She explained to Networx that while the Audubon Society wants to preserve some of the last great greenspace in the United States, the organization is also concerned about urbanization and the high cost of conservation efforts in cities.
-Since it’s often not feasible to buy out and preserve land, they’ve taken a slightly different tack, promoting backyard bird gardens and the restoration of existing areas to make as much space as possible for migratory birds.
+Dr. Frankel works with the Urban Oasis program started by Audubon to preserve urban green space.
+She explained to Networx that while the Audubon Society wants to preserve some of the last great green space in the United States, the organization is also concerned about urbanization and the high cost of conservation efforts in cities.
+Since it’s often not feasible to buy and preserve land, they’ve taken a slightly different tack, promoting backyard bird gardens and the restoration of existing areas to make as much space as possible for migratory birds.

 Urban Oasis uses citizen science to direct their efforts as efficiently as possible.
 They ask participants to conduct bird surveys, reporting on the types of birds they see, what kind of fodder they prefer, and where they see them.
 This helps the organization identify priority species and locations, and determine what kinds of trees and plants would be most beneficial to establish in restoration efforts.
 This information also informs best practice guidelines for public landscaping ranging from schoolyards to hospitals, and the Audubon Society provides information to developers interested in making more bird-friendly landscaping a part of their projects.